tedneward/Azgaarnoth/Classes/Cleric.md

 Whenever you reach a level in this class that grants the Ability Score Improvement feature, you can replace one cantrip you learned from this class's Spellcasting feature with another cantrip from the cleric spell list.

 ## Destroy Undead
+*5th-level cleric feature*

-Starting at 5th level, when an undead fails its saving throw against your Turn Undead feature, the creature is instantly destroyed if its challenge rating is at or below a certain threshold, as shown below:
+When an undead fails its saving throw against your Turn Undead feature, the creature is instantly destroyed if its challenge rating is at or below a certain threshold, as shown below:

 **Destroy Undead Table**
 Cleric Level | Destroys Undead of CR ...